-The various Perennial Wisdom Traditions would say that Spirit is none other than the God-Self, Absolute Awareness, Transpersonal Consciousness, Atman-Brahman (Self-Reality), Buddhata (Buddha-nature), Shunyata (Openness-Emptiness), Dharmakaya (Truth Body), Tao (Source/Way), Purusha (Divine Person).
+The various Perennial Wisdom Traditions would say that Spirit is none other than the God-Self, Absolute Awareness, Supra-personal Reality (not "impersonal"!), Atman-Brahman (the Supreme Self-Reality), Buddhata (Buddha-nature), Shunyata (Openness-Emptiness), Dharmakaya (Truth Body), Tao (Source/Way), Purusha (Divine Person).
 This is the Divine Self-Nature, the “I Am That Am,” sheer Isness-Aliveness-Awareness, what Hindu Vedanta tradition calls Absolute Being-Awareness-Bliss (Sat-Cit-Ananda), what Jewish mysticism terms the Ain Sof (Ein Soph, Boundless Divine No-thing), what Muslim Sufi mystics call al-Haqq (the Divine Truth) or Dhat (Absolute Essence).

 Being truly Absolute, nondual or non-relative, there is only one Spirit or Awareness here, Infinite and Eternal.
 This is the One Spirit that wondrously, magnificently conjures up the cosmic play of multiple phenomena, the one Spirit that dreams this Divine Dream of a universe.
 This Spirit, in truth, is the One Actor playing all the “soul-roles,” the One Self displaying as all selves, the One Being manifesting in the disguise of all beings.